-Home of fired Florida data scientist raided on suspicions of cyber crime
+Home of fired Florida data scientist raided on suspicion of cyber crime

 Latest Weather Blog

-Home of fired Florida data scientist raided on suspicions of cyber crime
+Home of fired Florida data scientist raided on suspicion of cyber crime

 TALLAHASSE, Florida - A Florida data scientist with ties to Louisiana State University accused Florida officials of intentionally withholding coronavirus data from the public earlier this year, and after being publicly chastised by the state's governor, her Tallahassee home was raided by armed authorities on Monday.